Part D Costs

 Part D Deductibles

-The maximum deductible any Part D plan can have is $445 in 2021.
-That amount is increasing to $480 in 2022.
+The maximum deductible any Part D plan can have is $505 in 2023.
 The deductible may not apply to all medications.
 If it does apply, the member will pay the full amount for the prescription until the deductible has been met.
 After that, the member will pay only the copay or coinsurance amount, which is based on which tier the drug is categorized in.

 The Part D Coverage Gap